 Updating your risk management plan: Once you have a risk management plan in place, it’s important to revisit it every six months or so to make sure it’s still current.

-Business risk management is a wide-ranging discipline designed to analyze and mitigate threats before they cause problems.
+Business risk management is a wide-ranging discipline designed to analyze and mitigate threats before they cause a disruption.

 Business continuity planning is a process for getting a business back online after a major incident (natural disaster, data breach, etc.) disrupts operations.

 Both disciplines use some of the same tools and techniques, but their scope and timing are different.

 If you do a good job identifying and managing your risks, you’ll suffer fewer losses and file fewer insurance claims.
 This means your cost for insurance will decrease, freeing up resources for other business purposes.